SedakPuri/StockDataScraper/README.md

 **-Program still contains some bugs but works for the most part**

 **-Program creates file on desktop relative to my computer path to desktop (/Users/sedakpuri/Desktop/).
-This is only temporary and you can fix this by altering the value of the directoryPath variable**
+This is only temporary and will be fixed in later adaptations but you can fix this by altering the value of the directoryPath variable**